sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/4-The-Algorithm-Design-Manual-Skiena/9-Combinatorial-search/2-Best-First-Search.md

 - Jargon - Optimization function - in, Best-First search, the optimization function should happen to be a lower bound of the answer, i.e. all forward movements must add to the current path's cost, i.e. there are no negative edges in a way (graph terminology).
 Otherwise we would need to consider the queue (even if we have considered all lower ones already, since a negative edge in a high cost path may decrease overall cost too much). *Just a note, this just talks about jargon of Best-First search, if there are negative edges, then a full blown backtracking has to take place, it won't be called Best-First search anymore*.

 *Skiena doesn't say how to implement this*.

+## maid
+Best-First search is backtracking that advances the best partial solution so far, at every point.